Gisselfeld: Oxe and Lykke families

 Today's estate was founded by Peder Oxe til Nielstrup who built the manor from 1547 to 1575.
 It originally consisted of four interconnected red-brick wings, three storeys high with thick outer walls, a number of loopholes and large stepped gables.
 A protruding gate tower stands at the centre of the left wing.
 The fourth wing, now demolished, housed a chapel.

 After Peder Oxe's death, his widow Mette Rosenkrantz til Vallø became the owner of the estate.
 After her death in 1588, her niece Karen Banner inherited Gisselfeld.
 She married Henrik Lykke til Overgaard whose family ran the estate until Kai Lykke was executed and relieved of all his rights in 1661.

 Changing owners1661-1688

 After a short period of ownership by the Crown, in 1670 the property was presented to Count Hans Schack as a reward for the part he played in the Swedish wars.
 In 1688, his son Otto Diderik sold the estate to Adam Levin Knuth whose family maintained ownership until 1699.

-Concent
+Convent

 In 1699, Christian V's illegitimate son took it over.
 As a result of his will, on his death in 1703 the manor should have become a convent but this did not happen until the death of his widow Dorothea Krag in 1754 extinguished her dower rights.
 Since 1755, under the name of Danneskiold-Samsøe his descendants have run the estate as "Gisselfeld Adelige Jomfrukloster I Sjælland" (Gisselfeld Convent in Zealand for Virgins of Noble Birth).
 The 11th in line, Helene Danneskiold-Samsøe, has run Gisselfeld since 2010.